Authenticate customer: overview: introduction

 - subject of the call

-- office ID where contact made in an Enquiry Counter (EC) or to Contact Centre (CC)
+- office ID where contact made to Contact Centre (CC)

 - a unique ID for that particular contact